VedantMistry13/American-Sign-Language-Recognition-using-Deep-Neural-Network/README.md

 ### 2.4 - Using the model for the application
 After the model is trained, it is then loaded in the application.
 [OpenCV](https://opencv.org/) is used to capture frames from a video feed.
 The application provides an area (inside the green rectangle) where the signs are to be presented to be detected or recognized.
 The signs are then captured in frames, the frame is processed for the model and then fed to the model.
 Based on the sign made, the model predicts the sign captured.
 If the model predicts a sign with a confidence greater than `20%`, the prediction is presented to the user (`LOW` confidence sign predictions are predictions above `20%` to `50%` confidence which are presented with a `Maybe [sign] - [confidence]` output and `HIGH` confidence sign predictions are above `50%` confidence and presented with a `[sign] - [confidence]` output where `[sign]` is the model predicted sign and `[confidence]` is the model's confidence for that prediction).
 Else, the model displays `nothing` as output.

+**Note: You can download the notebook (American_Sign_Language_Recognition.ipynb) or the PDF version of the notebook (American Sign Language Recognition.ipynb - Colaboratory.pdf) to have a better understanding of the implementation.**

 ## 3 - Results
 For training, [Categorical Crossentropy](https://ml-cheatsheet.readthedocs.io/en/latest/loss_functions.html#cross-entropy) was used to measure the loss along with [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) optimizer (with `learning rate` of `0.0001` and `momentum` of `0.9`) to optimize our model.
 The model is trained for `24` epochs.
 The results are displayed below: